ubc-cirrus-lab/caribou/docs/design.md

 ### Coarse Grained

 The Coarse Grained Solver is a simplified optimization algorithm designed to quickly identify viable deployment configurations across a limited set of permitted regions.
 It does this by evaluating each permitted region for all instances in a topologically ordered manner, ensuring that the deployment satisfies hard resource constraints such as cost, runtime, and carbon footprint.
 Unlike more complex solvers, the Coarse Grained Solver does not iterate over multiple configurations per instance but rather selects a single region that is permissible for all instances, thereby simplifying the decision-making process.

-#### Key Features

-- **Simplified Region Selection**: Focuses on a limited set of regions that are permissible for all instances, reducing complexity.
-- **Hard Resource Constraint Compliance**: Ensures that deployments adhere to specified hard constraints like cost, runtime, and carbon footprint.
-- **Single Deployment Focus**: Generates a single deployment configuration, making it suitable for quick assessments or scenarios with less variability.

-#### Workflow
+#### Coarse Grained Workflow

 1. **Initialization**:
    - Identifies the set of regions permitted for all instances by intersecting the permissible regions of individual instances.